BioRB/DraftPolisher/README.md

 Or you can download it from this site and install it manually: http://drive5.com/muscle/downloads.htm

 No other installation steps are required.
 You need just to run the python script of the program.
-Python 3.6.0 (https://www.python.org/downloads/release/python-360/) or higher is required but also older version of python3 should work.
+The tool works well with Python 3.6.0 (https://www.python.org/downloads/release/python-360/) but older Python3 versions should work.

 The following python packages are required:
 - os